blueimp/Gallery/README.md

 </div>
 ```

-The onclick handler from the Setup guide is not required and can be removed.
+The onclick handler from the [lightbox setup](#lightbox-setup) guide is not required and can be removed.

 #### HTML5 data-attributes
 Options for the Gallery lightbox opened via the jQuery plugin can be defined as [HTML5 data-attributes](http://api.jquery.com/data/#data-html5) on the Gallery widget container.